Lucia's Blog: 2020-05-17

 Again, there is no indication that she took offense.
 Do you suppose Mary did not feel any pain inflicted on her in both circumstances?
 Here is a woman who loves the Lord with all her heart, soul, and mind but was treated and criticized unfairly for what she did not do, not only by her enemies but also by her own sister and the Lord's disciples.
 But Mary did not open her mouth to defend herself and her actions on both occasions!
 Instead, she entrusted everything to her Lord and kept silent.
 She rose above the impulse to defend herself!

-• So, What Are the Lessons For us to Learn?
+• So, What Are the Lessons For Us to Learn?

 CONCLUSION:

 Although others might hurt and abuse us, causing us to be angry, we must choose not to let the sun go down on our wrath and sin.
 Feeling anger is a normal emotion when someone we care about hurts us or abuses us.
 But we must not let our anger cause us to stumble!
 What we do with our anger will determine whether we choose to sin or not.
 We must learn to be "quick to listen, slow to speak, and slow to become angry."
-The Lord expects no less of us, for He wants us to choose to walk the high road of living without offense.
-He has given us everything that we need to equip us to do His will and please Him.
+The Lord expects no less of us, for He wants us to walk the high road of living without offense.
+He has given us everything we need to equip us to do His will and please Him.

 Luci